Finishing – Preparing 3D prints for touch readers

 Smoothing is important to make sure that 3D prints are not potentially damaging to the skin, given that reading by touch involves movement across the surface.
 Don’t just rely on your vision – carefully use your hands to check the 3D print for any sharp points, rough surfaces or distracting artefacts that require smoothing.

 The FDM 3D printing process can easily result in sharp points on a 3D print.
-In particular, any point where the printing head has lifted off the print (usually over the top of a curved surface) will feel rough due to tiny sharp strands of plastic.
+In particular, any point where the printing head has lifted off the print (usually over the top of a curved surface) may feel rough due to tiny sharp strands of plastic.
+This problem can be minimised through careful adjustment of the 3D printing settings, as described in Section 6.5.4 Stringing.
 There may also be sharp or unwanted remnants where supports have been removed, and a sharp edge where a skirt has been removed from the base.
+Conversely, some 3D printing filaments, such as “silk” PLA, provide a smoother finish and will therefore require less finishing.

-Tools for removing supports and sharp remnants
+Tools for removing rafts, supports and brims

 If rafts and supports have been printed using the same filament as the model, remove rafts and supports as soon as possible after printing, while there is still some flexibility.